sinfulz/JustEvadeBro/README.md

 (Inspired by https://github.com/S3cur3Th1sSh1t/Amsi-Bypass-Powershell)

+Please be aware that some of these methods may not be good for OPSEC.
+I will add a OPSEC method to each section in the future.

 Feel free to submit a Pull Request & leave a star to share some love if this helped you. 💖

 Yes, we are open to Pull Requests for Hacktoberfest!
 Please ensure its not spam and actually contributes well to this repo.
 Thanks & happy hacking!